Which do colleges like better—ACT or Digital SAT?

 When I give presentations to parents of students at specialized NYC high schools about “Demystifying the SAT and the ACT,” one of the first things I do is make an analogy that they can all understand: the SAT and the ACT are like Visa and Mastercard.

-Yes, you might prefer one over the other for whatever reason (more perks, more points, more miles, etc.), but at the end of the day, if you walk into a store and want to purchase a jacket, do you give them BOTH of your credit cards to pay for it?
+Yes, you might prefer one over the other for whatever reason (more perks, more points, more miles, etc.), but at the end of the day, if you walk into a store and want to purchase a pair of pants, do you hand over BOTH of your credit cards to pay for them?
 No, of course not!
-You hand the store clerk only ONE of them (whichever’s easier to get from your wallet, maybe) to pay for your item.
-And does the cashier care which one you gave him?
-Of course he doesn’t…so long as the transaction was approved, and they get the money to pay for the jacket you’re buying!
+You hand the store assistant only ONE of them (whichever’s easier to grab from your wallet, maybe) to pay for your item.
+And does the clerk care which one you gave her?
+Of course she doesn’t…so long as the transaction was approved, and they get the money to pay for the pants you’re buying!

 When my audience is students rather than parents, I often change the analogy slightly: The SAT and the ACT are like Coke and Pepsi.

 Yes, people have STRONG PREFERENCES about which one they like better!
-People are loyal to their brand and won’t switch. (“Oh, you only have Pepsi?
-I’ll take water!”)
-However, if your “goal” is to consume a sugary, caffeinated, carbonated beverage made with lots of high fructose corn syrup, EITHER ONE fulfills that task!
-And you don’t need to drink both of them (your poor blood sugar!); you only need one.
+Many soda drinkers are loyal to their brand and won’t switch. (“Oh, you only have Pepsi?
+Blech—I’ll take an iced tea!”)
+However, if your goal is to consume a sugary, caffeinated, carbonated beverage made with high fructose corn syrup, EITHER ONE fulfills that task!
+And you don’t need to drink both of them (indeed, your blood sugar will thank you later if you don’t); you only need one.

-So, substitute “SAT and ACT” for “Coke and Pepsi”—and take out the high fructose corn syrup part!—and it’s basically the same idea.
+So, substitute “DSAT and ACT” for “Coke and Pepsi”—and take out the high fructose corn syrup part!—and it’s basically the same idea.
 Make sense?

 How to decide between the SAT and the ACT

-2. The second way is to have me do it FOR you!
-It’s so simple: all you have to do is take a diagnostic SAT and ACT, have an idea of 5+ colleges you’re considering applying to, and then book your Ace the Test: Game Plan™ session with me over Zoom!
+3. The third way is to have me do it FOR you!
+It’s simple: all you have to do is take one diagnostic DSAT and one diagnostic ACT, make a rough list of 5+ colleges you’re thinking about applying to, and then book your Ace the Test: Game Plan™ session with me over Zoom!

 I do the rest: pick your test, create your target scores, figure out exactly which concepts and strategies you need to learn to reach your target score in as little time as possible, plan your testing timeline, and in general, take the management of the entire standardized testing process off your plate!
 Sound like a helpful set of tools?
 Let’s get started here.